 At the MTG we combine scientific, technological and artistic methodologies to understand, model and generate sound and music signals.
 We aim at contributing to a number of strategic areas of significant social and economic impact:

-Artistic creation: We develop tools aiming to empower people's creativity.
+Artistic creation: We develop tools to empower people's creativity.

-Cultural preservation: We work to understand, access and preserve our world's music heritage.
+Cultural preservation: We work on the understanding, access and preservation of our world's music heritage.

-Education: We develop technologies for enhancing musical practice, thus promoting music learning.
+Education: We develop technologies to support and enhance music learning.

 Audio Signal Processing Lab

 The focus of the lab is to advance in the understanding of sound and music signals by combining signal processing and machine learning methods.
 The lab works both on data-driven methodologies, in which the development and use of large data collections is a fundamental aspect, and on knowledge-driven approaches, in which domain knowledge of the problem to be addressed is needed.
 Combining these research approaches, we are able to tackle practical problems related to automatic sound and music description, music exploration and recommendation, and music education.